chili-publish/grafx-documentation/docs/GraFx-Developers/index.md

 ![ui](integration01.png)

 ## Platform API
-The GraFx Platform API allows you to manage GraFx Platform resources.
+The CHILI GraFx Platform API allows you to manage CHILI GraFx Platform resources.

 Some example use cases are: